Civil and Environmental Engineering

 CEEN510.
 ADVANCED SOIL MECHANICS.
 3.0 Semester Hrs.

-Advanced soil mechanics theories and concepts as applied to analysis and design in geotechnical engineering.
+(I) Advanced soil mechanics theories and concepts as applied to analysis and design in geotechnical engineering.
 Topics covered will include seepage, consolidation, shear strength, failure criteria and constitutive models for soil.
 The course will have an emphasis on numerical solution techniques to geotechnical problems by finite elements and finite differences.
-Prerequisites: A first course in soil mechanics.
 3 Lecture Hours, 3 semester hours.
 Fall even years.
+Prerequisite: A first course in soil mechanics.

 CEEN511.
 UNSATURATED SOIL MECHANICS.
 3.0 Semester Hrs.